North Dakota lawmaker quits after child porn suspect texts

 Many North Dakota Republicans, including Burgum, showered Holmberg with accolades at the time.

-Holmberg will remain on the Legislature’s state-funded health insurance plan through July, a benefit that is worth about $1,425 monthly.
+Holmberg will remain on the Legislature’s payroll through May and on its state-funded health insurance plan through July, a benefit that is worth about $1,425 monthly.

-Lawmakers are paid $526 a month and $189 a day during a session or if they meet for a committee hearing.
-Legislative majority and minority leaders and the chairs of Legislative Management are paid an additional $377 monthly.
-Holmberg and other committee leaders also are paid an additional $10 daily during a legislative session and $5 daily for an interim committee meeting.